we bring together unique creative, technical, and visionary talents

 Blog posts by Rita

-Oliver Hall - Engineer
+Oliver Hall -

 Oliver came to MetaBroadcast mere weeks after graduating from Imperial College London with an MEng in Computing.
 He spent most of his time there in graphics related courses, completing a major project involving Stereo Camera Calibration, but upon finishing, decided that a change of scene might be good.
 He’s also completed internships in varying fields, including writing tools for a investment services company, and a six month period dealing with the challenges of low-latency middleware.